 Some companies will offer time off based on employment status and whether an employee is part-time or full-time.
 Again, it depends on their own policies in their employee handbook.

-With that said, employers cannot block an employee from taking up to three days off for bereavement – paid or unpaid.
+With that said, employers with four or fewer employees cannot block an employee from taking up to three days off for bereavement – paid or unpaid.

 Actual Text from the California Labor Code:

 Section 230.5 is added to the Labor Code, to read:

 (a) It is unlawful employment practice for an employer to refuse to grant a request by any employee to take up to three days of bereavement leave upon the death of a spouse, child, parent, sibling, grandparent, grandchild, or domestic partner.